 Expected annual spending in retirement

-In order to estimate your expected annual spending in retirement, you need to think about what kind of lifestyle you want in retirement.
+In order to estimate your expected annual spending in retirement, you need to think about what kind of lifestyle you want.
 There are also age dependent factors as well.
-Depending on your retirement age, medicare and other government benefits may be available for you and help lower costs.
+Depending on the age at which you retire, medicare and other government benefits may be available for you and help lower costs.
 Social security may be available and the income from that will help cover some spending.
 If you will have a pension, that will further help to lower the amount of spending you yourself have to cover with your own savings.
 Additionally, if you have a mortgage, if may be fully paid off by retirement, so you might no longer have mortgage payments by then.
 These are just a few examples, but it's important to note that spending in retirement may be lower than what you expect at first glance.

 Amount needed for retirement